Flu Season This Year: Flu Vaccines & Flu Symptoms

 Getting a flu shot for you and your family is an important part of keeping everyone in your home as healthy as possible this year.

 Even if you get a strain of the flu not covered by the vaccine, you will experience milder symptoms and recover faster if you get a flu shot this season.
-People who get the flu vaccine are less often hospitalized and less frequently develop complications that can lead to death.
-And getting the flu vaccine can help physicians with a diagnosis should symptoms turn severe.
+People who get the flu vaccine are less often hospitalized and may develop fewer complications that can lead to death.

 UH Primary Care